satyam-ku/e-Learning-Assignment/README.md

-#📘 E-Learning Platform Database
+#E-Learning Platform Database
-#MongoDB Mini Capstone Project (MERN Stack Preparation)
+MongoDB Mini Capstone Project (MERN Stack Preparation)

 📌 Project Overview

 This project presents the design and implementation of a MongoDB database for an E-Learning platform similar to Udemy.
 The system manages students, instructors, courses, lessons, enrollments, reviews, and payments.